jonathanhood/gradle-plugin-example/tutorial/3-declaring-tasks-the-right-way.md

 ## Adding Group and Description

-Adding group and descriptions to your tasks can help users understand how-to user your task by looking at the gradle help.
+Adding group and description statements to your tasks can help users understand how-to user your task.
 Adding these items done in a similiar fashion to adding plugin configuration.

 ```groovy